Culture and Tourism

 The districts of Konya that are situated over the Taurus Mountains, are very suitable for trekking and mountain sports.
 Also, there is potential for hunting tourism in mountainous and woodland areas.

-The province is also rich with caves in Balatini, Körükini, Suluin, Sakaltutan, Susuz, Tınaztepe, Pınarbaşı, and İncesu Caves.
+The province is also has cave tourism potential with Balatini, Körükini, Suluin, Sakaltutan, Susuz, Tınaztepe, Pınarbaşı and İncesu Caves.

 There are also prominent areas suitable for birdwatching.
 The areas of the Salt Lake within the region are home to the largest colonies of flamingos in the world.
 Regarding other fauna, there are wild sheep in Bozdağ and jade horses in Karaman’s Karadağ area.

 Turkey is one of the top seven countries in the world regarding geothermal springs.
 There are over 1.000 springs with temperatures between 20-100oC.
-There are more than 200 touristic establishments in the country on these springs and one of these is in Konya
+There are more than 200 touristic establishments in the country on these springs and two of these is in Konya's Ilgın and Karatay districts.

 Traditional handicrafts and folkloric values are parts of cultural tourism.
-Konya is one of the richer provinces in this regard, is promoting her carpet making, spoon making, rifle making, pottery, calligraphy, and handmade tools craftsmanship traditions.
-Semah ceremony, folklore, folk dancing, Sufi music and prominent figures such as Rumi, Yunus Emre, and Nasreddin Hodja constitute some of the local values of the region.
+Konya is one of the richer provinces in this regard with carpet making, spoon making, rifle making, pottery, calligraphy and handmade tools craftsmanship traditions.
+Semah ceremony, folklore, folk dancing, sufi music and prominent figures such as Rumi, Yunus Emre, and Nasreddin Hodja constitute some of the local values of the region.